Alabama Butterfly Atlas

 ID Tip: Background color may be yellow or black, but black stripes are visible, especially on under surface.

-Egg: Eggs are greenish-yellow globes and are deposited singly, usually on the upper surface of a host plant leaf.
+Egg: Green spheres; deposited singly, usually on the upper surface of a host plant leaf.

 Distribution and Abundance